Cloud client go packages

 client, err := storage.NewClient(ctx)

-To authorize using a JSON key file, pass option.WithCredentialsFile to the NewClient function of the desired package.
+Alternately, you may need to provide an explicit path to your credentials.
+To authenticate using a service account key file, either set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path to your key file, or programmatically pass option.WithCredentialsFile to the NewClient function of the desired package.
 For example:

 client, err := storage.NewClient(ctx, option.WithCredentialsFile("path/to/keyfile.json"))

-You can exert more control over authorization by using the golang.org/x/oauth2 package to create an oauth2.TokenSource.
-Then pass option.WithTokenSource to the NewClient function:
+You can exert even more control over authentication by using the credentials package to create an auth.Credentials.
+Then pass option.WithAuthCredentials to the NewClient function:

 Contributing